TheColetrain/thecoletrain.github.io/_posts/2025-03-14-Jecyll The Static Site Generator.md

 ---
-title:  Jekyll
+  title:  "Jekyll"
-Date: 2025-3-14
+  Date: 2025-3-14 10:03:00 CST
+  layout: post
-Categories:  Jekyll Chirpy
+  Categories:  Jekyll Chirpy Tech
   Tags: Jekyll Chirpy Static Site Generator
+  permalink: /jekyll/
 ---

 # THE JEKYLL PROJECT

 I wanted to make a website with my resume and to highlight some fun projects I have done.
-TechnoTim is one of my favorite YouTubers and he has a great discord.
+TechnoTim is one of my favorite YouTubers and he has a great Discord.
 So naturally, I wanted to do what he does.

 I would advise to follow his guide and his notes, but then I will try and add some more notes, if you get stuck.